Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Most of these tests are done in a Laboratory.

-• Random blood sugar test, used in case the A1C test is not accurate or is not available.
+• Random blood sugar test, used in case the A1C test is inaccurate or unavailable.

 • Fasting blood sugar test